gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Noxy dropped to one knee,
 pulling the glove off her left hand and pressing her palm into Big Blue's spongy gray back.
-She could mind-hear how tired the cloud was.
+The cloud was even older than Grappa Gas, and had just flown hard into a headwind for an hour.
-He was even older than Grappa Gas, and had just flown hard into a headwind for an hour.
+She could mind-hear how tired he was.
 *Faster!* she urged.
 *Please, faster!*
 She shivered despite her camelskin hat and coat,